SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/google/google_reports.md

 -  Create a **Trigger configuration** using:

     * Type the `Intake key` created on the previous
-    * Select the application name when you to fetch events from
+    * Select the `application name` what you to fetch events from
     * Type the `Admin email`

 - Click on the **Save** button